GOLD SCALES ENTRY

 In a list of references (bibliography, works cited, - with code letters kept out of it), this is how to arrange entries in the way the much-used Chicago Manual of Style would have it.

 The author's last name is put before the first name, separated by a comma.
-The title is given next, in italics.
+The book title is given next, in italics.
 The place of publication comes after the title or after the edition information.
 Publishers are placed right after the place of publication, after a colon, and after the publishers comes the year or date of publication after a comma.

+That is the basic outline for books.
 Journal articles and book chapters referred to are put in quotation marks.

 Study the examples.